Gideon House – Men’s Center

 It is the belief of this organization that learning is a cumulative experience, and this faith-based program can facilitate the cognitive development of the participants (students) through the framework of in-depth religious education, counseling and mentoring.

 While it is hoped to attain a desired behavior, the ultimate goal of NCRC is to lead the student to a relationship with Christ, as this has been found in the faith-based community to be the determining factor in restoring someone to being a long-term and productive member of society.

 Meet the Staff

-Hal Neely is the Executive Assistant for the ministry.
+Hal Neely is the Men’s Residential Coordinator for the ministry.
 He was born and raised in the Houston area.
 Hal has spent the last twelve years teaching men and women how to find the answers to their struggles through a relationship with Jesus Christ using his own life experiences.

 He has a passion for the Word of God which he endeavors to instill in each of the students.
 He is a Licensed Minister with the Assemblies of God.
 The scriptures he stands on are 2 Chronicles 7:14 & Isaiah 55:8-11.

 Cliff came to New Creation Restoration Center in 2015 after a loss in his life sent him into a tailspin.
 He threw a 20-year sobriety to the wind and stepped back into alcohol and drugs.
 He thanks God and the pastors at New Creation for helping him restore family relationships, and build a solid foundation on Jesus Christ.
 God has blessed Cliff with the skills and knowledge of building, so that he may pass them on to the men of New Creation to use in their new life with Jesus.

 Cliff now serves as Vocation Coordinator, mentoring and teaching skills as he oversees the remodeling crews and general facility maintenance.